IAHispano/Applio-Docs/get-started/tensorboard.md

 !!!

 ## Lowest Point
 It’s when the graph goes to a point so low that it doesn’t happen again.
 During training, there will be several low points which you should test to find the indicated pth of your model and in this way prevent our model from being [overtrained](https://docs.applio.org/faq/rvc/#overtraining).
 To know which one to choose, we go to the lowest point and look at how many **steps** it has.
-Knowing this, we can search in the open cmd for the epochs with that step or the closest one from the save points.
+Knowing this, we can search in the open cmd or colab notebook for the epochs with that step or the closest one from the save points.
 -![](../assets/Point.png)-

 ==- Advanced Information